MCSManager/MCSManager/README.md

 # In general, the web panel will scan and connect to the local daemon automatically.
 ```

-- Note, the above steps does not register the panel to system service.
-You have to use 'screen' to manage it or register system service manually.
+- Note, the above steps will not register the panel to system service.
+You have to use 'screen' to manage it or register the system service manually.

 <br />